 - promote a trend you’d like to amplify and associate with your business

-If this is the first time you’re going here, you also need to give some additional info like your country and you’re timezone before you can continue.
+If this is the first time you’re going here, you must also give some additional info, like your country and your timezone, before you can continue.

 Just like Facebook, Twitter ad campaigns are based on specific business objectives that you and your company might have.

-So the first thing you need to do when starting a Twitter ad campaign is to figure out what it is you want to achieve with your Twitter ads.
-This is something you have to think of carefully as this will later determine the engagement types you can choose from and the actions that you’ll end up paying for.
+So the first thing you need to do when starting a Twitter ad campaign is figuring out what you want to achieve with your Twitter ads.
+This is something you must think of carefully, as this will later determine the engagement types you can choose from and the actions you’ll end up paying for.